-There are only two suitable options: you either rent a car or you take a tour.
+There are only two suitable options: you either rent a car or you take a tour (Viator, Get Your Guide, Klook).
 I would strongly recommend the former.
 In general, you always need a car in Oman (and in most places in the Middle East), as due to high temperatures there is little public transport and everybody drives.

 What should I bring?

-If you do not mind to carry a bag, I would encourage you to bring all the items in the list below.
+If you do not mind carrying a bag, I would encourage you to bring all the items on the list below.

 One important clarification here is that you may need to leave your belongings unattended at some point.
 This will depend if you are planning to swim and if you are on your own or not.
 Most people just leave their stuff on a rock (I did it as well without any problem).